Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 The Weak Anthropic Principle

 In 1974, physicist Brandon Carter offered a naturalistic explanation for the universe’s fine-tuning, known as the “weak anthropic principle” (WAP).
 This principle suggests that it shouldn’t surprise us to find ourselves in a universe fine-tuned for life, as only a fine-tuned universe could produce conscious observers like us.
-This leaves open the question of what causes the finely tuned constants to be set as they are, but seeks to reduce our interest in the question.
+While this explanation acknowledges the fine-tuning, it downplays the question of why these precise constants exist in the first place.

-Consider the following analogy to help explain the weak anthropic principle: imagine you are a fish living in a small pond filled with water.
+Consider the following analogy to help explain the WAP: imagine you are a fish living in a small pond filled with water.
 You might wonder why the pond is filled with water, since that is the very substance that enables you and other fish to survive.
 According to the fish version of the principle, which we could call the weak ichthyic principle, you shouldn’t be surprised to find that the pond is filled with water, because if it were not, you wouldn’t be there to observe it in the first place.
-Given you exist, the pond must therefore exist to support you, so the existence of the pond is unexceptional.
+Given you exist, the pond must therefore exist to support you, so the existence of the pond is not a big deal.

 However, while it is true that we shouldn’t be surprised to find ourselves in a universe suited for life (since we are alive), is it not strange that the conditions necessary for life are so exceedingly improbable?
 For instance, consider the scenario of a blindfolded man who miraculously survives an execution by a firing squad of one hundred expert marksmen.
 The fact that he is alive is indeed consistent with the marksmen’s failure to hit him, but it does not account for why they missed in the first place.
 The prisoner ought to be astonished by his survival, given the marksmen’s exceptional skills and the minuscule probability of all of them missing if they intended to kill him.
 Evidently, the WAP commits a logical error by conflating the statement of a necessary condition for an event’s occurrence (in this case, our existence) with the elimination of the need for a causal explanation of the conditions enabling the event.

-Furthermore, it appears that advocates of the WAP are concentrating on the incorrect phenomenon of interest.
-The crucial question is not why we observe a universe consistent with our existence, but rather what caused the fine-tuning of the universe in the first place.
+Furthermore, supporters of the WAP seem to overlook the fundamental question.
+The issue is not about why we observe a universe compatible with our existence, but rather what initially caused the universe to be fine-tuned.

 The Strong Anthropic Principle

 The strong anthropic principle (SAP) is an extension and a more assertive version of the WAP.
-While the WAP suggests that we shouldn’t be surprised to find ourselves in a universe that supports life, the strong anthropic principle takes it a step further by asserting that the universe must have properties that enable the development of intelligent life.
+While the WAP suggests that we shouldn’t be surprised to find ourselves in a universe that supports life, the SAP takes it a step further by suggesting that the universe must have properties that enable the development of intelligent life.

 One popular version of the SAP states, “The universe must have properties that eventually permit the emergence of observers within it.”
 This implies that the existence of intelligent life is an inevitable consequence of these cosmic properties, not merely a chance result of them.